FeatherFramework/feather-shops/README.md

 These are last-look API checks, not a cross-domain transaction with suspension.
 Client startup waits on replicated server readiness before requesting the catalog;
 the signal is only a timing hint, never authorization.
 Run `ShopOrganizationCommerceContractSmokeTest` for 11 read-only checks.
-Real quote, purchase/recovery lifecycle behavior and restart warning absence remain pending.
+Recorded commerce lifecycle and startup-warning results follow.
 Commerce contract acceptance passed 11/11 and restart catalog warnings were absent.
 Admin's `ShopOrganizationLifecycleLiveTest <nearby buyer source> <stable requestId>` prepares a quote, suspends the linked business, verifies new quote/validation/order